Tropical cyclones in 2005: Global atmospheric and hydrological conditions

+The 2005 tropical cyclone season was marked by record-breaking activity, particularly in the North Atlantic, which saw 28 named storms, 15 hurricanes, and 7 major hurricanes, including Hurricane Katrina.
+This was driven by unusually warm sea surface temperatures, low wind shear, and favorable atmospheric pressure patterns.
+Globally, the Western Pacific and Indian Oceans experienced near-average activity, while the Eastern Pacific was slightly below average due to cooler waters.
+The season was shaped by neutral ENSO conditions, warm ocean temperatures, and high ocean heat content, contributing to cyclone intensity in several regions.

 A strong La Niña existed throughout 2005.

 Summary

 North Atlantic Ocean

 The activity was the most active Atlantic hurricane season in recorded history at the time, shattering numerous records, with 31 tropical or subtropical cyclones recorded.
 The United States National Hurricane Center named 27 storms, exhausting the annual pre-designated list and resulting in the usage of six Greek letter names.
 A record 15 storms attained hurricane status, with maximum sustained winds of at least 74 mph (119 km/h); of those, a record seven became major hurricanes, which are a Category 3 or higher on the Saffir–Simpson scale.
 The season's impact was widespread and catastrophic.
 Its storms caused an estimated 3,468 deaths and approximately $171.7 billion in damage.
 It was the costliest season on record at the time, until its record was surpassed 12 years later.
 It also produced the second-highest accumulated cyclone energy (ACE) in the Atlantic basin, surpassed only by the 1933 season.
 The season officially began on June 1, 2005, and the first storm – Arlene – developed on June 8.
 Hurricane Dennis in July inflicted heavy damage to Cuba.
 Hurricane Stan in October was part of a broader weather system that killed 1,668 people and caused $3.96 billion in damage to eastern Mexico and Central America, with Guatemala hit the hardest.
 The final storm – Zeta – formed in late December and lasted until January 6, 2006.